 Here’s the kicker: the contents of both milkshakes were the same.
 The mindsets of the participants were influencing their intake.

 The same principle can be applied when we try to make desserts “healthy.”
 If we feel like we’re compromising on dessert we may not feel as satisfied after eating it.
-Or maybe worse, you’ve made the dessert “healthy” by altering the ingredients or adding a vegetable (e.g. carrot cake, zucchini bread, etc.) so now you use that as a justification to eat more of the dessert than if you had just left the recipe as is.
+Or we’ve made the dessert “healthy” by altering the ingredients or adding a vegetable (e.g. carrot cake, zucchini bread, etc.) so now we use that as a justification to eat more of the dessert than if we had just left the recipe as is.

-Not to mention fat adds flavor when baking or cooking.
+Not to mention fat adds flavor in baking and cooking.
 So when you sacrifice that full-fat cream cheese in favor of low-fat or fat-free, you lose precious flavor which might also contribute to feeling less satisfied with the end result.

-The critical error we make when we try to alter dessert ingredients is failing to recognize that all desserts and all ingredients can fit into a healthy diet.
-Instead of trying to alter or replace your favorite dessert, get real with yourself about what really satisfies you.
-If you find yourself foregoing your favorite cookie and instead eating cheesecake bars made with Greek yogurt that you only kind of like, eat the cookie next time and forget the yogurt bars.
+The error we make when we try to alter dessert ingredients is failing to recognize that all desserts and all ingredients can fit into a healthy diet.
+Instead of trying to alter or replace your favorite dessert, I challenge you to get real about what really satisfies you.
+If you find yourself foregoing your favorite cookie and instead eating cheesecake bars made with Greek yogurt that you only kind of like, try eating the cookie next time and forget the yogurt bars.
 Allowing yourself the real deal dessert that you want is healthier than feeling restricted any time of the year.

 Brownell et al. (2011).
 Mind Over Milkshakes: Mindsets, Not Just Nutrients, Determine Ghrelin Response.
 Health Psychology, 30(4), pp. 424-429.